 Welcome!
 I'm Jing Wang.
 It is written as 王菁 in Chinese.
 The given name jīng 菁 conveys my mom's best wishes: knowing the essence of things and growing like wild grass in this wild world.
 Hope our paths cross soon!

-As an anthropologist by training and interdisciplinary scholar by choice, I am currently working as the Senior Research Manager at the Center for Advanced Research in Global Communication (CARGC), Annenberg School for Communication at the University of Pennsylvania, with an affiliation at the Center of the Study of Contemporary China (CSCC).
+As an anthropologist and media scholar, I am currently working as Senior Research Manager at the Center for Advanced Research in Global Communication (CARGC), Annenberg School for Communication at the University of Pennsylvania, with an affiliation at the Center of the Study of Contemporary China (CSCC).
 In the fall of 2023, I will be joining as an assistant professor in the School of Journalism and Mass Communication (SJMC) at the University of Wisconsin-Madison.

 My research and public engagements have been mainly driven by two questions: How do socially disadvantaged communities make their own voices heard?
 What are the limits and potentialities of global media cultures in shaping the lives and histories of these communities?
 Driven by these questions, my research interests include: Anthropology of Islam and Muslim Societies; Global Media and Communication; Sound and Podcast Studies; Gender, Race & Ethnicity; Mobility, Diaspora & Memory; Translation Practices and Theories; China, Central Asia, East Asia, Asian American communities; Critical Pedagogy; Multimodal Ethnography; Public Scholarship.